Longtime Napa Valley clan specializes in tannic hillside Cabernet Sauvignon.

 Because winemaker Anna Monticelli displays a light touch with the Cabernets, a tasting here allows guests to experience how specific soil types—the Firehouse Vineyard’s volcanic ones in Rutherford, say, or Wolff Vineyard’s sandier ones in Yountville—affect flavor, tannins, and mouthfeel.

-Since reopening in mid-2020 following Napa County’s Covid-19 lockdown, the winery conducts laid-back no-frills tastings on a lawn outside the barrel-aging room.
-At $20 very reasonably priced for the Napa Valley, they usually begin with a Chardonnay made from grapes grown in the Oak Knoll District, between downtown Napa and Yountville, followed by three Cabernets.
+The winery conducts laid-back, no-frills tastings.
+Reasonably priced for the Napa Valley, they usually begin with a Chardonnay made from grapes grown in the Oak Knoll District, between downtown Napa and Yountville, followed by three Cabernets.

-Why go: family-owned winery; laid-back no-frills tastings; winemaker’s light touch allows full expression of vineyard characteristics.
+Why go: family-owned winery; hillside Cabernet Sauvignon; winemaker’s light touch allows full expression of vineyard characteristics.

 Napa Valley Itineraries